Linking Numbers in Three-Manifolds: A combinatorial method for computing linking numbers

-When the knot $\alpha$ passes under the pseudo-branch curve $\gamma$, there is branching above the crossing.
-As in the case of crossings of $\alpha$ with itself (described in Appendix~A), there are many possible configurations of cells above that crossing, which depend on the value of $w(i)$.
+Next we consider crossings where $\alpha$ passes under the pseudo-branch curve $\gamma$.
+As in the case of crossings of $\alpha$ with itself, the configuration of cells above that crossing will depend on the value of $w(i)$.
 One such configuration is pictured in Figure \ref{upstairsknotunderpseudo.fig}.
+All six configurations are shown in Figure~\ref{alphaundergammaall.fig}.
+To capture the combinatorics at play, we associate a function to crossings of $\alpha$ under $\gamma$ as follows: